shreyansh26/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently in my final year pursuing B.Tech in Computer Science and Engineering from IIT (BHU) Varanasi.
+I am working as an AI Software Engineer at Mastercard.
+My team is based in Gurgaon, India and is a relatively new team working on leveraging AI to get certain insights and automating stuff to make the transactions world a smarter place.

-My B.Tech advisor is [Prof. K.K.
+I did my B.Tech in Computer Science and Engineering from IIT (BHU) Varanasi.
+My B.Tech advisor was [Prof. K.K.
 Shukla](https://iitbhu.ac.in/dept/cse/people/kkshuklacse).
-Currently, I am working on privacy-preserving Machine Learning and its application in the medical industry.
-Previously I have also worked with him on Adversarial Machine Learning and Malware classification problems.
+I worked on privacy-preserving Machine Learning and its application in the medical industry.
+Previously I had also worked with him on Adversarial Machine Learning and Malware classification problems.
 In summer 2019, I was an intern at [Samsung Research Institute - Bangalore](https://research.samsung.com/sri-b), working on mobility in 5G networks.
 I also worked as a research intern at the [C3i Institute, Indian Institute of Technology Kanpur](https://security.cse.iitk.ac.in/) on Malware Detection for Linux, in winter 2018.
 In summer 2018, I was a Data Science intern at [Innoplexus, Pune (India)](https://www.innoplexus.com/), working with the Computer Vision team.
 I have also worked with [Dr. Anil Kumar Singh](https://www.iitbhu.ac.in/dept/cse/people/aksinghcse), on sentiment analysis on product reviews and natural language generation.

 When not working on research, I enjoy playing CTFs ([wr47h](https://ctftime.org/team/34870)).
-I recently joined [Abs0lut3Pwn4g3](https://ctftime.org/team/72103), currently the 8th ranked CTF team in India.
-I also enjoy writing, reading and competitive coding.
+I am a part of [Abs0lut3Pwn4g3](https://ctftime.org/team/72103), currently one of the top ranked CTF teams in India.
+I also enjoy competitive programming and reading novels.